leimao/Text_Language_Identifier/README.md

 With training data of better quality, I  would expect the performance of the model could be around 85% - 90% with only logistic regression.

+## Notes

+The training of the model was not optimized to use stochastic gradient descent.
+The training may consume 5 - 8 GB RAM and take around 30 - 60 minutes to train using 12 cores of CPU.

 ## To-Do List

 * Map the language label to true language name in English.
 For example, in the training data, label "ru" should really be "russian".